simple-crypto/simple-website/organization.md

 	Gold sponsoring gives access to a yearly non-copyleft license for commercial closed source developments.
 	Precisely, sponsors are granted a yearly MIT license during the gold sponsoring, which is translated into a perpetual MIT license after 5 years of gold sponsoring.
-	* After final release, the codes become available for the whole community under a perpetual non-copyleft licenses.
+	* Whe final release takes place, the codes become available for the whole community under a perpetual non-copyleft licenses.
 Precisely, we use the MIT license for both software and hardware developments.

-Besides, our evaluation tools will only be released under a copyleft license, namely the AGPLv3 one.
+Our evaluation tools will be published under a copyleft license, namely the AGPLv3 one.
+Bronze sponsoring grants access to a yearly non-copyleft licence, namely the MIT one.
+They will not be released under a perpetual non-copyleft license because we expect tools to be continuously updated.